contactlab/contactlab-pattern-library/README.md

-# ContactLab Pattern Library Website
+# Contactlab Pattern Library Website

-This is the documentation website for the ContactLab Pattern Library components designed and built by the Product team.
+This is the documentation website for the Contactlab Pattern Library components designed and built by the Product team.

 ### Install
 Install development and runtime dependencies with